Vyral/caleb-davis/_posts/2020-02-06-prepping-your-home-for-the-market.md

 When is the right time to start preparing your home for the market?
 If you’re like me, you like to keep your home prepped for the market at all times...&nbsp;

 ...Just kidding\!
-With my wife, kids, and dogs in tow, there’s no way I can keep my house like that (even though I’d like to).&nbsp;
+With my wife, kids, and dogs in tow, there’s no way I can keep my house like that.&nbsp;

 Preparing a house for the market can seem like a daunting process, so if you plan on selling in March, April, or May—historically, the best months to sell—you first need to **go room by room and take an inventory** of what state each room is in and what changes you’d like to see take place in those rooms.&nbsp;

 {% include pullquote.html %}

-If it were me, I’d start with my master bedroom because that’s the room I spend the most time in.
-After that, I’d move on to subsequent rooms, and then focus on the main areas like the kitchen and living room.
+If it were me, I’d start with my master bedroom because that’s the room in which I spend the most time.
+After that, move on to the main areas like the kitchen and living room.
 Do these areas need paint or curtains?
 Does the flooring need to be redone?

 Next, I’d **look over the exterior of the home** and check whether it needs to be repainted or, for example, whether the downspouts need to be cleaned.
-If you hire a professional painter to do the job, they’ll actually power wash the house, too.
+If you hire a professional painter to do the job, they’ll  power wash the house, too.
 Sometimes, the property doesn’t even need to be painted—it just needs a good power wash.&nbsp;

 Landscaping can seem daunting in and of itself.
 You can go overboard and spend upward of $30,000 to $50,000, or go the less expensive route and spend $3,000 to $5,000.
 In any case, it’s good to hire a professional to walk you through this project with you and offer tips on what to do (and not to do).&nbsp;